SAP-samples/teched2022-XP280/exercises/ex3/README.md

 12. Enter a name for the service key, for example "tms-service-key".
 Click "Create".
 13. Choose **Save**.
 <br>![](/exercises/ex3/images/03_01_0010.png)

-### Exercise 3.1.1 - Enable the Upload to SAP Cloud Transport Management

-In this exercise, we will create a service key credential using an already created service key for SAP Cloud Transport Management from BTP cockpit.

-### Create the Service Key Credential in CI/CD application

-#### Procedure

-1. In the SAP BTP cockpit, navigate to the subaccount in which you’ve created an instance for SAP Cloud Transport Management.
-2. From the navigation area, choose **Spaces** and select your space in which you’ve created the Cloud Transport Management instance.
-3. From the navigation area, choose **Services** -> **Instances**.
-4. Choose the name of your service instance.
-5. From the navigation area, choose **Service Keys**.
-6. Next to the name of your service key, click on the 3 dots and then click "View".
-7. Copy the entire service key by clicking the "Copy JSON" button.
-8. In SAP Continuous Integration and Delivery, create a new Service Key credential and paste the copied service key into the respective text field.
-9. Enter a name for the service key.
-For example "tms-service-key".

 ## Exercise 3.2 - Run the Pipeline manually